melissawarrens93/cypress-workshop/README.md

 You can use Node Version Manager to easily switch between versions.
 See the following page for more information: [Install node and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

-In the root folder run `npm install` to make sure all the needed libraries are properly installed.

 # CypressWorkshop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.